Siddharth1195/Getting-and-cleaning-data-project-assignment-/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# About R script
+The run_analysis.R performs the 5 steps required for the project assignment.
+These are the steps that it performs:
+1. Downloading and unzipping the dataset if not already downloaded.
+2. Reading all files.
+3. Merging all the datasets.
+4. Extract only the measurements with mean and standard deviation.
+5. Use descriptive activity names to name the activities in the dataset.
+6. Making a second tidy dataset.